 The 7th annual Jam celebrated The Roots’ 6 Grammy Nominations while launching OpportunityNation, a new organization focusing on the revitalization of the American Dream.
 With the help of co-host by Jimmy Fallon, presenting partner Hennessy Artistry, and artists including Drew Barrymore, Ne-Yo, Sara Bareilles, Will.i.am & Chaka Kahn, the unforgettable night of ground-breaking musical mash-ups launched a campaign encouraging fans to voice their dreams for the future with the usage of 2011 RootsJam theme: #Opportunity.

-The Roots Jam Session, occurring annually the night before the Grammys, has become an industry staple through the years and has become one of the most anticipated experiences of award season.
+The Roots Jam Session, occurring annually during the week leading up to the Grammys, has become an industry staple through the years and has become one of the most anticipated experiences of award season.
 Having been covered in everything from The Washington Post to People Magazine, the annual Jam is interwoven with themes of social awareness, partnering with top organizations dedicated to creating global change.
 RJS is produced by Keldof Marketing and Tina Farris Tours; The Roots are Ahmir “?uestlove” Thompson (drums), Kamal Gray(keyboards), Kirk “Captain Kirk” Douglas (guitar) , Owen Biddle (bass), Frank Knuckles (percussion), Damon “Tuba Gooding” Bryson (sousaphone), and Tarik “Black Thought” Trotter (emcee).